 Article 4 of 6

-Use our stove cost guide to help work out whether the savings you could make on energy balance out the cost of buying and installing a stove.
+Use our stove-costs guide and tool to help work out whether the savings you could make on your heating balance out the cost of buying and installing a stove.

-If you're thinking about buying a stove, you're probably wondering whether it will help cut your energy bills.
-But with most stoves costing anywhere between £400 and £2,000, and that’s not even counting the cost of installation, could you really save money?
+If you're thinking about buying a stove, you're probably wondering whether it's a good way to help cut your heating bills.
+But with stoves costing anywhere between £400 and more than £2,000, and that’s not even accounting for the cost of installation, could you really save money?

 To help you work out whether you could really save, we talk you through the costs of buying, installing and running a stove and explain why and how the costs vary.